-Plenty of promise for a bright digital future – but these transformations are competing with other important initiatives.
-The key to getting started is to come up with the compelling answer to a simple question – Why?
+Plenty of promise for a bright digital future – but these transformations are competing with other strategic initiatives.
+The key to getting started is to come up with a compelling answer to a simple question – Why?

 For some organizations, this is simple – changing market conditions (competition, customer demand, the economy) can force their hand, and “going digital” becomes a survival requirement.
 Other companies will pivot based on the vision and strategy of their leadership team – well-defined or not, they will go where the boss points.

 But for many organizations, it is challenging to introduce suggestions and new ideas to the project list.
 How do you effectively get the attention – and the commitment – of the folks on the shop floor, the people connecting with your customers, and the leadership team running the show?

 A common element of business is the idea of Value Creation.
 Many folks will over-summarize their primary objectives; we built this company to solve problems, provide great jobs, and make a fair profit.
 Simple stuff – and very useful.
 But when building a business case for big changes and large projects, it helps to have compelling examples and metrics.
 When searching for these specifics, we can look at three different definitions of Value Creation to get specific targets for measurable impact.

 The first area to look at has long been the most common.
 For significant change projects, the business world still prefers measurements that match up to the traditional financial metrics – increase revenue, lower cost, and increase cash flow.